Learning to Downsample for Segmentation of Ultra-High Resolution Images: Appendix

-To verify our \textit{deformation module} learnt to downsample denser at important regions/classes effectively, \textbf{we monitor class frequency change after downsample the label of validation images with our learnt downsampler}, as shown in Fig.~\ref{fig:class_freq_change}.
-To have a direct evaluation of whether a class has been sampled denser or sparser comparing to its original frequency, we calculate the sampling frequency ratio with respect to original pixel frequency.
+To verify whether our \textit{deformation module} has learned to downsample denser at important regions/classes effectively, we monitor class frequency change after downsampling, as shown in \Figref{fig:class_freq_change}.

-The results indicated \textbf{the \textit{deformation module} learnt to adjust sampling strategy so that more pixels are "invested" to important regions/classes and less from less informative region/classes, and lead to optimal overall segmentation accuracy}.
-For example, the \textit{deformation module} learnt to sample less (shown as negative sampling frequency ratio) in the "Background" class in the PCa-Histo dataset (Fig.~\ref{fig:class_freq_change} (a)) and "road" and "sky" classes in the cityscapes\cite{cordts2016cityscapes} dataset (Fig.~\ref{fig:class_freq_change} (b)), in both cases those classes can be considered as potential "background" with common knowledge.
-However, \textbf{our method also shown ability to adjust sampling strategy on more complex dataset where "background class" is less obvious}.
-For example, in DeepGlobe\cite{DeepGlobe18} dataset, only the "Urban" class has been learnt to sample densely (with positive sampling frequency ratio) while all other classes has been learnt to sample slightly sparsely (Fig.~\ref{fig:class_freq_change} (c)), although considered as important "foreground class" with common knowledge.
-Such slight contradict to common knowledge sampling strategy however leads to boosted segmentation accuracy (see Fig.~\ref{fig:quantitative_tesults} and Fig.~\ref{fig:trade_off} in the main paper).
-The learnt distribution on the DeepGlobe dataset also \textbf{verified our argument that the manual designed \textit{sample denser around object edge strategy} as the "optimal edge" \cite{marin2019efficient} method may fail when object boundary is less informative}, which is justified in the main results as "optimal edge" based line performed significantly poorer than the "uniform" baseline Fig.~\ref{fig:quantitative_tesults}.
+The results indicated the \textit{deformation module} learned to adjust sampling strategy so that more pixels are "invested" to important regions/classes and less from the less informative regions/classes, and lead to optimal overall segmentation accuracy.
+For example, the \textit{deformation module} learned to sample less (shown as negative sampling frequency ratio) in the "Background" class in the PCa-Histo dataset (\Figref{fig:class_freq_change} (a)) and "road" and "sky" classes in the cityscapes \citep{cordts2016cityscapes} dataset (\Figref{fig:class_freq_change} (b)), in both cases those classes can be considered as potential "background" with common knowledge.
+However, our method also shows the ability to adjust sampling strategy on a more complex dataset where "background class" is less obvious.
+For example, in DeepGlobe \citep{DeepGlobe18} dataset there is no obvious "background class", but the "Urban" class has been learned to sample much denser than other classes (\Figref{fig:class_freq_change} (c)), and leads to boosted segmentation accuracy (see \Figref{fig:quantitative_tesults} and \Figref{fig:trade_off} in the main paper).
+The learned distribution on the DeepGlobe dataset also verified our argument that the manual designed \textit{sample denser around object edge strategy} as the "edge-based" \citep{marin2019efficient} method may fail when object boundary is less informative, which is justified in the main results.